 Other NMU programs of note include the First Year Experience program, Honors Program, Freshman Fellows, which matches incoming freshmen with faculty members for collaborative research.
 Northern also offers outstanding study abroad opportunities.

 NMU is also home to an Olympic training site for elite-level Greco-Roman wrestlers and weightlifters.
-Northern sponsors 13 intercollegiate sports: five men’s (basketball, football, golf, ice hockey Nordic skiing) and eight women’s teams (basketball, cross country, Nordic skiing, soccer, swimming and diving, indoor track and field, outdoor track and field and volleyball).
+Northern sponsors 13 intercollegiate sports: seven men’s (basketball, football, golf, ice hockey Nordic skiing, soccer, swimming and diving) and 10 women’s teams (basketball, cross country, golf, lacrosse, Nordic skiing, soccer, swimming and diving, indoor track and field, outdoor track and field and volleyball).
 Most of the programs compete at the NCAA Division II level in the Great Lakes Intercollegiate Athletic Conference.
 The Wildcat men’s ice hockey program is NCAA Division I and a member of the Western Collegiate Hockey Association.
 NMU has won NCAA team titles in football (1975), men’s hockey (1991) and women’s volleyball (1993, ’94).
 The university also has strong club sports and intramural programs.

-Over the past 13 years, Northern Michigan University has been selected for numerous international and national awards for its use of next-generation technology in the higher education setting.
 NMU is one of the largest notebook computer campuses in the United States, with all full-time students receiving either a ThinkPad or MacBook as part of tuition.
 The university has been cited as one of the most wired and most densely wireless campuses in the country.
-Northern was the first U.S. university to own and operate a WiMAX (4G) network, which now spans about 40 square miles.
-Northern’s work with WiMAX technology was so innovative it resulted in President Barack Obama choosing the NMU campus as the site to announce his national wireless initiative in 2011.
+Northern was the first U.S. university to own and operate a WiMAX (4G) network, which has now been converted to LTE and spans about 40 square miles.
+Northern’s work with WiMAX technology was so innovative at the time it resulted in President Barack Obama choosing the NMU campus as the site to announce his national wireless initiative in 2011.

 Northern’s hometown of Marquette is a city of 20,000 residents located along the southern shore of Lake Superior.
 Michigan’s Upper Peninsula region is known for its safe, friendly and natural environment.
 Marquette enjoys four distinct seasons that are celebrated by a wide variety of festivals and activities throughout the year.
 The Marquette community and Northern Michigan University are intricately intertwined, which adds to the vitality of the area and to the opportunities available to NMU students.

 NMU’s 360-acre campus features 52 facilities, including the Seaborg Science Complex, a state-of-the-art venue with more than two dozen laboratories, and recently renovated Thomas Fine Arts and Art and Design buildings.
 NMU's campus also houses a university theater, an award-winning library, a university center, two art galleries, and a three-structure sports and recreation complex of which one is the Superior Dome, the world's largest wooden dome.
+Students gain professional skills at NMU's three public broadcasting stations, WNMU-TV, WNMU-FM and student radio WUPX, which also greatly enhance the region with news, educational and cultural programming.
 The diversity of the U.P.’s geographical terrain serves the NMU community as an extensive outdoor classroom.
 The university also owns an 18-hole golf course and a large woodland area.